OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Overall, clinical studies evaluating the effects of coffee on blood glucose control with SGLT-2 inhibitors consistently indicate that moderate coffee consumption has no significant impact on fasting blood glucose levels or HbA1c values in individuals with type 2 diabetes.
 Furthermore, the combination of SGLT-2 inhibitors and moderate coffee intake appears to be well-tolerated without any major safety concerns.
 However, patients must consult their healthcare providers for personalized advice regarding coffee consumption while taking SGLT-2 inhibitors, considering individual variations in response and potential interactions with other medications.

-Optimizing Treatment: Recommendations For Coffee Consumption In Combination With Sglt-2 Inhibitors
+Optimizing Treatment: Recommendations For Coffee Consumption In Combination With SGLT-2 Inhibitors

 Coffee is one of the most popular beverages worldwide, known for its stimulating effects and rich flavor.
 Many individuals who take SGLT-2 inhibitors as part of their diabetes management wonder about the potential impact of coffee consumption on their treatment.
 This subtopic aims to provide recommendations on optimizing treatment by addressing concerns related to coffee intake in combination with SGLT-2 inhibitors.